-Yes, you can trademark an image with the USPTO if its used in the branding of your product (such as a logo).
+Yes, you can trademark an image with the United States Patent and Trademark Office (USPTO) if it’s used in the branding of your product (such as a logo).
 Otherwise, you probably want a copyright on the image.
+Trademarking an image provides trademark protection, ensuring exclusive rights to the image for use in commerce.

 Trademark or Copyright?